mozilla/standup/README.rst

    through and work to unblock people.

 Years passed.
-It was cool then it kind of sucked.
+It was cool, then time passed and it bitrotted and in that time we discovered we had various needs.
 So we rewrote it in Django.

 Hacking
 =======